cryptopunksnotdead/punks.journal/csv-quotes.md

 > I disagree that it's broken.
 It's implementing the [strict] RFC [CSV format]
 > and gives you the tools that allow you to be less strict.

 Oh, I see.
-It's not a "standard", that is, it's not written in the one page CSV Request for Comments (RFC) memo.
+It's not in the "standard", that is, it's not written in the one page CSV Request for Comments (RFC) memo.
 Ha.
 Ha.
 Ha.
 That's a good excuse.
 Thank you.

+> Have you read the [strict] RFC 4180 [CSV format memo]?
+The quoting rules are in there.

 Let's add a space before the quote.
 Can you see the space?
 Can you see the difference?